Current students must register through the Recorder’s Office, which also oversees student files and posts grades.

 Description We live in a world of ubiquitous data.
 Dramatic advances in digital technologies have greatly expanded the volume of personal data created as we engage in everyday activities.
-As our communications, transactions, locations, and preferences are captured electronically, digital data increasingly describe and define our lives.
-This data deluge poses significant challenges for law, which typically lags far behind technological developments.
+This poses significant challenges for law.
 Nowhere is this more true that in the case of privacy.
 Defining the rules governing the use of personal data is a critical task with significant ramifications for individuals, institutions, the government, our economy, our security, and our civil rights.
 This seminar will address those challenges.
-Rather than survey a broad range of privacy issues, we will probe more deeply into a handful of important, current privacy controversies, such as privacy and national security, privacy online and social networking, and privacy and health care#in the United States and Europe.
+We will explore a handful of important, current privacy controversies, such as privacy and national security, privacy online and social networking, and privacy reform#in the United States and Europe.
 The goal is not only for you to develop a deeper level of knowledge about these key areas, but also a deeper understanding of the dynamics of privacy law and policy debates more broadly.
 Grading will be based primarily on a research paper you will complete on one of the substantive privacy issues we discuss in class or another current, important privacy topic, and on your participation in those in-class discussions.

 |Spring 2014 - 2015||Seminar in Information Privacy||Cate|